Violation of Probation

-NeJame Law can assist you with an experienced Central Florida probation lawyer if you or a family member or friend finds yourself facing a violation of probation or violation of community control.
+NeJame Law can assist you with an experienced Central Florida probation lawyer if you find yourself facing a violation of probation or violation of community control.
 Although we practice throughout the State of Florida and beyond, we are based in Central Florida.
 Feel free to contact and communicate with an Orlando probation attorney from our Law Firm, to get the advice and assistance you need.

 The defense of a VOP (Violation of probation) case in Florida can be challenging because the standard of proof is much lower than at a trial, even though the punishment can be the same.
 People who violate their probation do not have the right for a jury trial on the violation hearing as only a judge hears and decides the case.
 That is why it is so important to have an experienced violation of probation attorney on your side.

 If the prosecutor is able to convince the judge that the defendant violated his or her probation, then the judge can revoke, modify, or continue the probation or community control.
 If such probation or community control is revoked, the court shall adjudge the probationer or offender guilty of the offense charged and may sentence the defender up to the maximum sentence he could have had at the original sentencing.
 You do have the right to have an attorney to represent you during your violation hearing.